Amir-Mohseni/LLM-Router/data_collection/README.md

 - `config.py`: Configuration settings for datasets, models, generation parameters, API settings and batching
 - `prompts.py`: Prompt templates for generating responses from models
+- `LLM.py`: Polymorphic LLM implementation with support for remote and local models
 - `run_inference.py`: Main script for running inference on a single model
 - `answer_extraction.py`: Script for extracting and evaluating answers from the model outputs
+- `serve_llm.py`: Script to start and manage a local vLLM server

 ## Workflow